jazley/Thesis/README.md

 ---
 > NOTE: The required dependencies that must be installed in the local or virtual environment are listed in 'requirements.txt'.
-ByteTrack is also  need to be installed.
+ByteTrack is also  need to be installed.[Link](https://github.com/ifzhang/ByteTrack)